NREL/BioReactorDesign/docs/source/bubbleColumn.rst

 In the radial direction, no coarsening or refinement is done in the first two blocks.
 For the third one, the default setting is used (no coarsening).
 We recommend to avoid coarsening or refining in the radial direction at the moment: this feature is rarely used and would be prone to bugs.

 In the vertical direction, no coarsening is used, except for the first block.
 In the first block, we reduce the number of mesh points compared to the base mesh by a factor ``0.5``.
 The mesh size is adjusted using a grading so that a smooth mesh size transition is achieved.
 The ``direction`` and ``directionRef`` should always be opposite signs.
 The ``directionRef`` denotes where to look to define a smooth transition.
 Here, ``directionRef : "-"`` so mesh size to achieve at the bottom of the block should match the size of the mesh in block below.
-Here is this what we want, because the first vertical block is meshing the headspace, and less and less resolution is needed as z increases.
+This what we want, because the first vertical block is meshing the headspace, and less and less resolution is needed as :math:`z` increases.

 The resulting mesh looks as the picture below.
 The white line denotes the boundary between the first and the second vertical (also called longitudinal) block.